ludovicoforace/ct-nd/README.md

 My answer to those was:
 - A rover will ignore moving instructions that would bring it beyond its plateau boundary (the plateau boundaries are set at plateau instantiation)
-- A rover will ignore moving instructions if the places where it is supposed to move are occupied by another rover (the `grid` property keep track of already occupied space in the plateau)
+- A rover will ignore moving instructions if the places where it is supposed to move are occupied by other rovers (the `grid` property keep track of already occupied space in the plateau)

 ## Install
 ```sh